LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 ### ExampleMod

 As an example, this tutorial will go through the process of adding networking to a mod that adds new-level events into the game.
 These events are not able to be replicated on each client and must instead receive info from the server/host on what event is to be played.
-Since we are dealing with events, RPCs would be preferable to Network Variables.
+Since we are dealing with events, RPCs are preferable over Network Variables.

 ## Creating the NetworkHandler